lino-framework/book/docs/admin/oood.rst

 subprocess with Python 3.

-If you don't want to do this again and again for every Lino site on your machine, then you should put this to your :xfile:`djangosite_local.py` file
+If you don't want to do this again and again for every Lino site on your machine, then you should put this to your :xfile:`lino_local.py` file.